Marketing / Monday March 2, 2026

 It’s time to build your customer journey map.
 The process is relatively easy as long as you have done your research.
 So, let’s go through the process step by step.

-Also, ensure your buyer persona is specifically designed for the scenario in the customer journey map.
+Also, ensure your buyer persona is tailored to the scenario in the customer journey map.
 Otherwise, there might be deviations between the journey map and reality.

 Now that you have your persona and setting, it’s time to divide it into different phases.
 This will give you a clearer view of how customers react during different stages in their journey.

 Each product or service has its own specific stages.
 Some have three, others have seven.
-Most products can divide their stages into “Discovery,” “Research,” “Comparison,” and “Purchase.”
+Most products can be divided into “Discovery,” “Research,” “Comparison,” and “Purchase.”
 However, different scenarios and products can include different stages, such as “service,” “advocacy,” “returning,” etc.

 Each stage will have a touchpoint where customers will interact with your service.
 These touchpoints can be social media channels, paid ads, email marketing, review websites, backlinks, and, of course, your website.
-Your website will be a central stage in the customer journey, as there will be the bulk of information about your product and, of course, most of the actions the customers will have to take.
+Your website will be a central stage in the customer journey, as it will be the primary source of information about your product and, of course, the place where customers will take most of their actions.
 For example, while the discovery may occur on a social media platform, the research stage will definitely include your product or service page, your home page, and your About page.
 Mapping your individual buyer persona’s journey will tell you where to allocate most of your endeavors.

 During each interaction with your brand, the customer will take a specific action.
 This can be anything from pressing a button to following a link or subscribing to an email list.
-It all depends on the goal of the customer journey map and the stages.
+It all depends on the customer journey map’s goal and its stages.
 For example, in the purchasing stage, the action is entering one’s credentials and payment information.
 If this action does not replicate in a real-life setting, you must find the problem.
 It may be your website’s security and credibility.
-It may be the lack of a specific payment gate.
-To be able to investigate, you first need to assign a specific action for a specific stage and touchpoint.
+It may be due to the lack of a specific payment gateway.
+To investigate, you first need to assign a specific action to a stage and touchpoint.

 The next step requires you to play the role of your customer.
 Make sure to disregard your bias and knowledge of the product and be honest in your conclusions.
 While you are roleplaying, fill the customer journey map with your thoughts, emotions, and pain points at every stage.
-For example, at the research stage, your buyer persona may think, “Is this service worth the cost?” while the emotion would be “doubt.”
+For example, during the research stage, your buyer persona may think, “Is this service worth the cost?” and feel doubt.”
 The pain point is the lack of persuasion in the initial touchpoint.

 Going through all the stages, you can pinpoint all the troublesome aspects of your offering and take action to change them.
 However, before we get to the action, you need to identify the opportunities.

 This part is probably the hardest.
 You need to be able to transform all your customers’ pain points into opportunities.
-If we continue on the same example, if there is a lack of persuasion in the initial touchpoint based on whether or not the product is worth the cost, you can add testimonials and social proof early on in the conversation.
+If we continue with the same example, if the initial touchpoint lacks persuasion about whether the product is worth the cost, you can add testimonials and social proof early in the conversation.
 A subheading like “5000 happy customers can’t be wrong” with a link to the testimonials will address the issue and increase your credibility.

-Framing the opportunities at every stage will transform your customer journey map into a manual on how to make your product better, more desirable, and better represented.
+Framing the opportunities at every stage will transform your customer journey map into a manual for improving your product, making it better, more desirable, and better represented.

 Finally, it’s time to take action.
 Share your findings with all stakeholders and construct a plan of action together.
 It’s always best to share your findings and search for a solution with your entire team.
 This way, you can receive valuable suggestions and ideas.
 However, ensure your tone is not accusatory.
 The point is not to blame the marketing, designer, or UX team.
 The point is to find a solution to the pressing problem and take advantage of the identified opportunities.

-So, gather your team and start working on a solution rather than playing the blaming game.
+So, gather your team and start working on a solution rather than playing the blame game.

 Conclusion